 The Race to Erase MS was founded by Nancy Davis in 1993 after being diagnosed with multiple sclerosis.
 After her diagnosis, she was determined to devote her time and resources to finding a cure.
 Nancy’s hope, courage and strength continue to inspire her to maintain a vibrant quality of life despite this chronic disease, but most of all, she remains positive, continues to live her life to the fullest and is tireless in her efforts to finding the cure for MS.

 In the process of learning all she could about multiple sclerosis, she discovered that MS affects close to two million Americans primarily between the ages of 20 and 40, and three times as many women as men, Nancy Davis made it her deep personal commitment to help find the cause and ultimately the cure of this disease.
-In 1993 she founded The Nancy Davis Foundation for Multiple Sclerosis and held the first Race to Erase MS event – an intimate ski getaway weekend in Aspen, Colorado – that pulled in over $1.3 million for the Center Without Walls Program.
+In 1993 she founded the Race to Erase MS and held the first Race to Erase MS event – an intimate ski getaway weekend in Aspen, Colorado – that pulled in over $1.3 million for the Center Without Walls Program.
 Since its inception, the Race to Erase MS has become an exciting star-studded gala.
-The foundation has gained the support of many key individuals in the fashion and entertainment worlds, including Tommy Hilfiger who has been a major sponsor since 1997 and who has a sister living with MS. The annual Race to Erase MS event has raised over $30 million for multiple sclerosis research to date.
+The foundation has gained the support of many key individuals in the fashion and entertainment worlds, including Tommy Hilfiger who has been a major sponsor since 1997 and who has a sister living with MS. The annual Race to Erase MS event has raised over $35 million for multiple sclerosis research to date.

 “While there’s no cure for MS yet, we have broken so much new ground in a very short time and we will not stop until we cross the finish line and find a cure for MS,” Nancy explains.
 It’s amazing how the landscape has significantly changed over the years.
 At the time Nancy was diagnosed is 1993, there were no drugs on the market to help stop the progression of this disease.
-Miraculously, there are now eight with FDA approval with three more very near approval and others to be approved in the very near future.
+Miraculously, there are now seventeen with FDA approval with more to be approved in the very near future.
 We are now so much closer to finding a cure.